At least 8 children among 22 hit by gunfire at end of Chiefs' Super Bowl parade; 1 person killed

 Kansas City Police Chief Stacey Graves detailed the shooting's toll at a news conference and said three people had been taken into custody.
 She said she has heard that fans may have been involved in apprehending a suspect but couldn’t immediately confirm that.

+“There's a lot of work ahead.
+This is just the beginning stages,” she said.
+“All of that is being actively investigated.”

-It is the latest sports celebration in the U.S. marred by gun violence, following a shooting last year in downtown Denver after the Nuggets' winning an NBA championship that injured several people, and gunfire last year at a parking lot near the Texas Rangers' World Series championship parade.
+It is the latest sports celebration in the U.S. to be marred by gun violence, following a shooting that injured several people last year in downtown Denver after the Nuggets' NBA championship, and gunfire last year at a parking lot near the Texas Rangers' World Series championship parade.

-Social media users posted shocking video of police running through a crowded scene as people in attendance hurriedly scrambled for cover and ran away.
+Social media users posted shocking video of police running through a crowded scene as people hurriedly scrambled for cover and fled.
 One video showed someone apparently performing chest compressions on a shooting victim as another person, seemingly writhing in pain, lay on the ground nearby.
 People screamed in the background.

-Another video showed two onlookers chase and tackle someone, holding that person down until two police officers arrived.
+Another video showed two people chase and tackle a person, holding them down until two police officers arrived.

+Wednesday’s shooting outside Union Station happened despite more than 800 police officers who were in the building and around the area, including on top of nearby buildings, said Mayor Quinton Lucas, who attended with his wife and mother and had to run for cover when gunfire broke out.

+“I think that’s something that all of us who are parents, who are just regular people living each day, have to decide what we wish to do about,” Lucas said.
+“Parades, rallies, schools, movies.
+It seems like almost nothing is safe.”

 Kansas City has long struggled with gun violence, and in 2020 it was among nine cities targeted by the U.S. Justice Department in an effort to crack down on violent crime.
 In 2023 the city matched a record with 182 homicides, most of which involved guns.

-Lucas, who attended the celebration with his wife and mother, said he was heartbroken and angry.

-“This is absolutely a tragedy, the likes of which we never would have expected in Kansas City, the likes of which we'll remember for some time,” Lucas said.

-Lisa Money of Kansas City, Kansas, was trying to gather some confetti near the end of the parade when she heard somebody yell, “Down, down, everybody down!”
+Lisa Money, a resident of the city, was trying to gather some confetti near the end of the parade when she heard somebody yell, “Down, down, everybody down!”

 At first Money thought somebody might be joking until she saw the SWAT team jumping over the fence.